Tori Shogi Tori Shogi

 Edge Attacks

-Edge attacks are great way of starting an attack.
-As mentioned above, you can "spend" a swallow to push your own swallow up and eventually make your way to claim the enemy quail (remember to use a swallow drop in front of the quail to take it!).
+Edge attacks are a great way of starting an attack.
+As mentioned above, you can "spend" a swallow to push your swallow up and eventually make your way to claim the enemy quail (remember to use a swallow drop in front of the quail to take it!).
 However, there is one caveat!
 The following image demonstrates the sequence when making a successful edge attack:

 Edge Sequence!

 With nowhere to go, the quail will now be captured by a swallow, a great tradeoff!
 However, that is IF the quail has nowhere to go.
 Remember, it can now go diagonally backwards!
-If there is a crane sitting in the space in front of the pheasant, then yes, the quail is now yours.
+If a crane is sitting in the space in front of the pheasant, then yes, the quail is now yours.
 Should that square be empty, then a good response to that initial swallow drop is to simply ignore it!
 If the swallow advances and takes your swallow, you retake with the quail.
 Once he pushes the remaining swallow, you can simply retreat your quail to the next file, and the edge attack is foiled (see below).

 Edge Sequence!